spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 ### Zone Tagging

-  Zone tagging is required for dynamic storage allocation across fault domains when provisioning workloads that require persistent storage.
+  Zone tagging is required for dynamic storage allocation, across fault domains, when provisioning workloads that require persistent storage.
 This is required for the installation of the Palette platform itself and is also useful for Workloads deployed in the Tenant Clusters, if they have persistent storage needs.
-Use vSphere tags on data centers (kubernates-region) and compute clusters (kubernetes-zone) to create distinct zones in your environment.
+Use vSphere tags on data centers (kubernetes-region) and compute clusters (kubernetes-zone) to create distinct zones in your environment.

   As an example, assume your vCenter environment includes three compute clusters: *cluster-1*, *cluster-2*, and *cluster-3* as part of data center dc-1.
 You can tag them as follows: